[Minor revision–posted 12/1/23 (replaces 5/24/22 edition)]

 OP 34.25: Criminal Background Checks of Students

 REVIEW: This OP will be reviewed in October of odd-numbered years by the Registrar, the Provost and Senior Vice President for Academic Affairs (PSVPAA), and the Vice Chancellor and General Counsel with comments and/or substantive revisions submitted to the President by November 15.

-Participation in on-site professional experiences is an essential element in certain curricula.
-Students who cannot participate in on-site professional experiences due to a criminal history or other adverse activities that are revealed in a background check are unable to fulfill the requirements of the program.
+Participation in on-site professional experiences is an essential element in certain degree programs.
+Students who cannot participate in on-site internships, on-site clinical or field experiences, or on-site educational or professional experiences (hereinafter referred to as “professional experience”) due to a criminal history or other adverse activities that are revealed in a background check may be unable to fulfill the requirements of their degree program.
+As a prerequisite to participation, many affiliated organizations and training sites and facilities (hereinafter referred to as “training site”) require individuals to pass a criminal background check as a condition of participation.
 Additionally, many professional licensing agencies require individuals to pass a criminal background check as a condition of licensure or employment.
 Therefore, it is in the best interest of the student, the university, and the university's affiliated training sites to address these issues prior to a commitment of resources by all.
-Criminal background checks allow the university to evaluate whether students can be qualified, eligible, and in possession of the character and fitness necessary to participate in on-site professional experiences at TTU affiliated sites.
+Criminal background checks allow the training sites offering professional experience(s) to students and/or the university to evaluate whether students can be qualified, eligible, and in possession of the character and fitness necessary for professional experience participation.

-This policy applies to applicants to and students enrolled in educational programs that include, or may include at a future date, assignment to a professional training site.
-Visiting students who enroll in courses with such an assignment are also subject to this policy.
+This policy applies to students enrolled and to be enrolled in educational programs that include, or may include at a future date, assignment to a professional training site where the student will receive professional experience.
 Presently, programs that may require a criminal background check include, but may not be limited to:

 b.
 Social Work;